SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 The IaaS layer as the first abstraction layer from the hardware has an important role in this topic, too.
 The grouping of redundant physical resources into Availability Zones on the IaaS level, gives customers the option to distribute their workload to different AZs which will result in a better failure safety.
 While CSPs already have some similarities in their grouping of physical resources to AZs, there are also differences.
-This standard aims to reduce thos differences and will clarify, what customers can expect from Availability Zones in IaaS.
+This standard aims to reduce those differences and will clarify, what customers can expect from Availability Zones in IaaS.

-Availability Zones in IaaS can be set up for Compute, Network and Storage while all refering to the same physical separation in a deployment.
+Availability Zones in IaaS can be set up for Compute, Network and Storage separately while all may be referring to the same physical separation in a deployment.
 This standard elaborates the necessity of having Availability Zones for each of these classes.
 It will also check the requirements customers may have, when thinking about Availability Zones in relation to the taxonomy of failure safety levels [^1].
 The result should enable CSPs to know when to create AZs to be SCS-compliant.